 Is there any hope for mesothelioma?

 Yes, there is hope for mesothelioma.
-You or a veteran you love could live for many years depending on how the cancer responds to treatments.
-Clinical trials are also studying new and potentially better treatments that could improve survival.
+You or a veteran you love could live for many years after a diagnosis, depending on your treatment plan.
+Clinical trials are also studying new and potentially better treatments.

 Financial support can help offset treatment costs, so a diagnosis won’t be financially devastating to your family.